Ravichandran-J/Ravichandran-J/README.md

 # 👋 I’m Ravichandran-J
 - 👀 I’m interested in programmming , hacking and web development
 - 🌱 I’m doing my bachelor degree
-- 💞️ I’m looking to collaborate on some interesting projects
+- 💞️ I’m looking to collaborate on some interesting projects'
+- 😀 Life Hack: "Forget Everything What You Have Learnt Until Now 😎 And Escape From Matrix 🏃‍♂️"

 # ⛏ Languages, Tools and Softwares: